chanaKastellanith/PersonalizedNewsUpdateAggregator/README.md

 # News Update Aggregator

-This project is a web application designed to manage and update user data using MongoDB, with an Express.js backend.
-It integrates with Docker and Dapr for microservices management.
+This project is a web application designed to get News Update Aggregator. with manage users in mongo db .
+ It integrates with Docker and Dapr for microservices News Update Aggregatormanagement .

 ## Getting Started:
 1. Clone the repository.